Planning a Sydney to Canberra road trip? Great choice! But which way will you go?

 Wollongong Science Centre & Planetarium

-The largest Planetarium in New South Wales and the Science Centre covers everything from dinosaurs to electronics and perfect fun for kids.
+The largest Planetarium in New South Wales and the Science Centre covers everything from dinosaurs to electronics and is perfect fun for little kids and big kids!

 Address: Innovation Campus, Wollongong Science Centre, 60 Squires Way, North Wollongong